opnfv/dovetail/docs/testing/user/ovpaddendum/index.rst

 --------------------------------------------

-Based on the previous analysis, the following items are outside the scope of the 2019.12 release of OVP but are being considered for inclusion in future
+Based on the previous analysis, the following items are outside the scope of this release of OVP but are being considered for inclusion in future
 releases:

 - service assurance